Empress State Building: History

 This building was originally designed as a hotel but was first used by the Admiralty and GCHQ.
-The Directorate of Naval Shore Telecommunications (formerly the Naval Shore Telecommunications Authority) had their national headquarters in the building in the 1980s and 90s.
+The Directorate of Naval Shore Telecommunications (formerly the Naval Shore Telecommunications Authority) had their national headquarters in the building in the 1980s and 90, as did the Directorate of Fleet Supply Duties.

 Metropolitan Police offices

 The building is occupied by staff from the Metropolitan Police Service who refer to it as ESB.
 Among other things, until 2020 the building was home to the assessment centre for prospective police officers.
 Some of the upper floors were occupied by staff from Transport for London until 2010.
 An annexe at the entrance to the site housed the Metropolitan Police Heritage Centre until January 2020.

-In March 2018 the London mayor's office agreed to buy the ESB estate for its MPS operations from Capco Plc, the developer of the adjacent Earl's Court regeneration scheme, for £250 million to house a new Counter Terrorism Operations Centre combining police and intelligence agencies' counter-terrorism units.
-Funding for that project was confirmed in November 2020 and the building is expected to re-open in that role by late 2025.
+In March 2018 the London mayor's office agreed to buy the ESB estate for its MPS operations from Capco Plc, the developer of the adjacent Earl's Court regeneration scheme, for £250 million to house a new Counter Terrorism Operations Centre.
+Funding for that project was confirmed in November 2020, from 23 December 2024 the building is designated as a Prohibited Place under The National Security Act 2023, it is expected to re-open in that role by late 2025.

-On 15 October 2019 the building received a Certificate of Immunity from listing by the then Secretary of State for Digital, Culture, Media and Sport, Nicky Morgan, which is due to expire on 14 October 2024.
+On 15 October 2019 the building received a certificate of immunity from listing by the then Secretary of State for Digital, Culture, Media and Sport, Nicky Morgan, which expired on 14 October 2024.